Receding Gums vs Healthy Gums: See the Differences with Images

 3. Black Triangles

-This is when receding gums affect the spaces between your teeth.
+This is when recession affects the gums between your teeth, called interdental papillae.

 In healthy gums, the interdental papilla (a small, triangular gum projection) fills the spaces between teeth.
 When gum recession causes this tissue to shrink or pull away, dark gaps begin to appear, commonly known as black triangles.